n1t5ua5/code-journal/journal.md

 '[data-time]')); which selects all the DOM elements that have a data-time attribute.
 Then I declared a new variable 'seconds' to retrieve the seconds for each time listed by using the .map & .reduce function to extract all of the data-time values & store the data in a new array containing the values.
-I revisited using the % operator to return whatever is left over from the seconds variable to determine how many seconds are left from the original <ul> elements with a class of "videos".
+I revisited using the % operator to return whatever is left over from the seconds variable to determine how many seconds are left from the original 'ul' elements with a class of "videos".
 Everything works, then
 I calculated the total number of minutes by declaring a variable named mins & setting it equal to Math.floor(secondsLeft / 60);
 which is basically the same thing I did for the secondsLeft variable.
 Math.floor rounds down to the nearest whole number.